 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building.
+Notes Evidence of past movement has affected the building reflected by sloped/uneven flooring.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

-Dampness, rot and infestation Repair category 2 Notes Above average damp readings were obtained to localised sections of lower wall lining, particularly at the rear dor and to the chimney breast in the lounge.
-A precautionary check of the property should be carried out by a reputable timber and damp specialist prior to purchase.
-Our damp inspection was limited due to the presence of wall linings, fittings and stored items.
-No comment can be made on the condition of any fabric behind any wall linings.
+Dampness, rot and infestation

+Repair category 2

+Notes Above average damp readings were obtained to localised sections of lower wall lining within the vestibule.
+A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.